 Susebron raised an eyebrow.

-“My life to me,” Vasher said.
-“My Breath become my own.”
+Vasher closed his eyes, and muttered something.
+A Command, which Vivenna could barely hear.
+“Reveal that which is hidden.”

 And he started to glow.
-Not like a lantern would glow, not as the sun glowed, but with an aura that made colors grow brighter.
+Not like a lantern would glow, not as the sun glowed, but with an aura that made colors brighter.
 Vivenna started, eyes opening wide as Vasher increased in size.
-He adjusted the wrap at his waist, making for his larger size.
-His chest grew more firm, the muscles bulging, and the hair on his face retreated, leaving him smooth-cheeked.
+He adjusted the wrap at his waist, making room for his growth.
+His chest became more firm, the muscles bulging, and the beard scub on his face retreated, leaving him smooth-cheeked.

 His hair turned golden.
 He still bore the cuts to his body, but they seemed inconsequential.
 He seemed. . .divine.

-The God King watched impassively, now looking at a fellow God, a man of his own stature.
+The God King watched impassively.
+He was now faced by a fellow God, a man of his own stature.

 “I don’t care if you believe me or not,” Vasher said, his voice sounding more. . .noble.
 “But I will have you know that I left something here, long ago.
 A wealth of power that I promised to one day recover.
 I left instructions for its care, and a charge that it should not be used.
 The priests, apparently, took this to heart.”

-Susebron, surprisingly, bowed his head.
-“Where have you been?”
+Susebron, surprisingly, dropped to one knee.
+“My lord.
+Where have you been?”

 “Paying for what I’ve done,” Vasher said.
 “Or, trying to.
 Regardless, my presence is unimportant.
+Stand, please.”

+What is going on?
+Vivenna thought.
+Siri looked equally confused, and the sisters shared a look.

+Susebron stood, though he kept his posture reverent.

-You have a group of rogue Lifeless.”
+“You have a group of rogue Lifeless,” Vasher said.

-“I’m sorry,” the God King said.
+“I’m sorry, my lord,” the God King said.

 Vasher regarded him.
 Then, he glanced at Vivenna.
 She nodded her head.
 “I trust him.”